roisantos/vesselview/readme.md

 # VesselView: A CNN for Segmentation of Vessels in High-Resolution Retinal Fundus Images

 This repository contains the implementation of VesselView, a convolutional neural network specifically designed for the segmentation of blood vessels in high-resolution retinal fundus images.
-This work has been submitted for publication under the title "RetNet: A CNN for Segmentation of Vessels in High-Resolution Retinal Fundus Images".
+This work has been submitted for publication by Roi Santos-Mateos (me) et al. under the title "RetNet: A CNN for Segmentation of Vessels in High-Resolution Retinal Fundus Images".

 ## Overview